SpoonLabs/spoon-maven-plugin/README.md

 * Version 3.4.1
   * Allow analysis of generated source files e.g. from javacc, see https://github.com/SpoonLabs/spoon-maven-plugin/pull/70
-  * Use fullclasspath by default.
+  * Use fullclasspath by default

 * Version 3.4
   * Replacement of srcFolder(s) parameter with new includeSrc parameter